NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ##

-## Let's take a look at the progress of our webpage unstyled.
+## Take a look at the progress of your webpage unstyled.
 Open your `index.html` file in the browser and review your current work with no styles applied.
 ##
 ![The screenshot shows an unstyled HTML page titled "CSS Display Types Showcase" with a header and three sections describing block, inline, and inline-block elements.
 The footer summarizes their differences.](./assets/images/example2.png)